 It has 54 full-size keys, but is compact and portable, so kids can take it with them anywhere.
 The interactive screen shows beginner piano players things like how to play chords and which keys to play for various notes.

-Best Keyboard for Kids to Learn With
+Best Keyboard to Learn With

 Here is a fun keyboard that is loaded with features, and that is easy for kids to use and learn on.
 This is not a full keyboard, but with 49 keys, there are plenty for kids to learn and experiment, and this is going to start them on a lifetime love of music and playing an instrument.